sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

   define it on the passed JS object.
 You must use QuickJS APIs to create this object. `namespace` is not consumed (i.e. you must free it yourself).
-* `errid`: set the error ID.
-TODO this is currently pretty useless as a public API because JSErrorEnum is not extendable.

 ### jsget, jsset: basic property reflectors